 I’ll tell you why.
 Buckle up, buttercup.

 We try for one simple reason: we don’t know everything.
-We might be wrong about our chances, we might be wrong that our circumstances won’t change.
+You might be wrong about your chances, I might be wrong that our circumstances won’t change.
 We might be wrong that people won’t care, we might be wrong that things will never get better.

 ‘Losing at life’ is what happens when your narrow definition of success is unattainable.
-‘Losing at life’ is what happens when you think there’s only one way to be happy.
+You lose at life when when you think there’s only one way to be happy.
 ‘Losing at life’ is what happens when you think only superheroes can be brave.

 We might be wrong about all of those things and sometimes we have to lose at life, be screwed before we get started, before we can start to see all the ways we can win.